| |

 1. Reuse instead of single-use

 Reusing saves you both money and time.
 Anything that lasts longer than one use is a win.
-You wouldn’t buy a new toaster after every use right?
+You wouldn’t buy a new toaster after every use, right?
 It sounds silly.
 It would cost a lot.
-But think about things at your home that are not very expensive but are used often.
-It is maybe one cent now but think about using a new 365 times a year… You do the math and use common sense.
-It’s the simple things that will do the big savings in the end.
+But think about things at your own home that are not very expensive but are used often.
+It is maybe one cent (or penny!) now, but think about using and discarding a coffee filter 365 times a year… You do the math and use common sense.

-Tips on how to start to save money as a homemaker with the easy swaps
+Frugal tips on how to start with the easy swaps to save money

-• Dishcloth.
-Look for a reusable dishcloth that is made of bamboo or hemp.
-They are both very absorbent and less stinky when wet for a longer time.
+• Dishcloth: Look for a reusable dishcloth made from bamboo or hemp.
+Both materials are very absorbent and tend to smell less when wet for a longer duration.
 I use the Bamboo Dishcloth by Finnish Kierti.
-I have two.
-One is in use and the other one I toss in with laundry to wash up and rotate.
+I have two: one in use and the other I toss in with the laundry to wash and rotate.
 Simple.

 • Paper wipes we haven’t actually used for years, instead we use cloth wipes with our toddler (wiping those little fingers and mouth in the kitchen) and I wash those with laundry now and then.